-When we first heard about Langkawi we were in a forum searching for developed islands in Southeast Asia to travel and possibly live in.
-In need of a clean island with gorgeous landscapes and a secure internet connection to work from Langkawi fit the bill.
+The Best Hotels to Stay in Langkawi.
+Wondering where to stay in Langkawi?
+When we first heard about Langkawi, we were in a forum searching for developed islands in Southeast Asia to travel to and possibly live in.
+In need of a clean island with gorgeous landscapes and a secure internet connection to work from Langkawi, fit the bill.

-Langkawi lies to the Northeast of Malaysia.
-It’s not actually an island, but an archipelago of 99 stunning islands cloaked in ancient jungles.
-When doing research we found the island is most well known for being a resort island and beach escape for people around the world
+Langkawi lies in the Northeast of Malaysia.
+It’s not an island but an archipelago of 99 stunning islands cloaked in ancient jungles.
+When doing research, we found the island is most well known for being a resort island and beach escape for people around the world

-While there are a number of public beaches the majority of travelers will find solace in resorts around the island.
-We spent our time in a number of resorts around the island and can safely recommend a number of great places to stay on your holiday, or at the very least regions.
-If you’re looking for where to stay in Langkawi this list will have you putting up some serious debate as all are incredible options.
+While there are many public beaches the majority of travelers will find solace in resorts around the island, we spent our time in several resorts around the island and can safely recommend some great places to stay on your holiday, or at the very least regions.
+If you’re looking for where to stay in Langkawi, this list will have you putting up some serious debate as all are incredible options.

 Where to Stay in Langkawi

-While the hotel’s age shows from the outside the interiors have been renovated.
-Throughout the hotel, we found wonderful touches in the new restaurants, facilities, and rooms.
+While the hotel’s age shows outside, the interiors have been renovated.
+We found wonderful touches in the new restaurants, facilities, and rooms throughout the hotel.
 The main bar offers stunning views of the surrounding islands and is the focal point once you enter the resort.
 It was our introduction to the resort as we enjoyed some afternoon mocktails before we set off to explore.

-There are four pools at the Westin with the first three on a series of terraces that include a kids pool.
-We didn’t have enough time to properly explore the pools, but if we had to pick a pool it would have to be the pool attached to the Heavenly Spa as it was quiet with few guests.
+There are four pools at the Westin, with the first three on a series of terraces, including a kids pool.
+We didn’t have enough time to properly explore the pools, but if we had to pick a pool, it would have to be the pool attached to the Heavenly Spa as it was quiet with few guests.

 Don’t worry we did have enough time for two spa treatments.
-They were fantastic with wonderful private rooms suites that included everything you could need for before and after our massage.
-The professionally run spa it tastefully decorated with high-end products and a wide range of services available.
+They were fantastic with wonderful private rooms suites that included everything you could need before and after our massage.
+The professionally run spa is tastefully decorated with high-end products and a wide range of services.

 If you want comfort and style with a familiar brand that you can trust in Langkawi.
-The resort is also close to a large number of activities around the area.
-The only drawback we could see would be the beach since it rocky and close to the main part of town.
-It also has the classic resort feel which could be a drawback for some.
+The resort is also close to many activities around the area.
+The only drawback we could see would be the beach since it is rocky and close to the main part of town.
+It also has the classic resort feel, which could be a drawback for some.

 Where to Stay in the North of Langkawi

-One of our favorite resorts on Langkawi would have to be The Andaman.
-After years of travel and participating in all sorts of tourists activities, we like intimate resorts.
-The Luxury Collection property is just that, as it set in a 10 million-year-old jungle in Datai Bay.
-It’s this mysticism of the spot that enables the resort to break away from that large resort feel despite having 180 rooms.
-If you’re looking for where to stay on Langkawi with a family, The Andaman is a great choice as they had a complimentaty kids club.
+One of our favorite resorts in Langkawi would have to be The Andaman.
+After years of travel and participating in all sorts of tourist activities, we like intimate resorts.
+The Luxury Collection property is just that, as it is set in a ten million-year-old jungle in Datai Bay.

 What amazed us was the luxurious offerings in the wild setting.
-We’re massive fans of small eco-resorts and we definitely understand why they’re not for everyone.
+We’re massive fans of small eco-resorts, and we understand why they’re not for everyone.

-However, when it came to The Andaman we subbed a beach cottage with a fan and no A/C for a spacious suite with multiple TVs, a large bathtub, mini bar, Nespresso machine, closet, outdoor shower, and a plunge pool.
+However, when it came to The Andaman, we subbed a beach cottage with a fan and no A/C for a spacious suite with multiple TVs, a large bathtub, a mini bar, a Nespresso machine, a closet, an outdoor shower, and a plunge pool.
 Needless to say, we welcomed the change.

 The beach here delivers stunning views of verdant mountains and wonderful white sand.
-Since the rooms are set just off the surround the beach no matter your room choice you’re always a few steps away from Datai Bay.
+Since the rooms are set just off the surrounding beach, no matter your room choice, you’re always a few steps away from Datai Bay.
 There is no mystery as to why National Geographic named it the 9th best beach in the world.

 The large forested bay feels wild and remote with birds, monkeys, giant squirrels, and monitor lizards going about their daily lives.
 We were even introduced to an animal we’d never seen before, the flying lemur.
 All these amazing animals can be spotted on The Andamans free wildlife walk every morning.

-Our meal consisted of wonderful prawns, squid, and a whole fish along with some tantalizing side dishes.
-The setting was wonderful for a seafood meal as we the restaurant sits right along the beach with sand floors, in fact, we didn’t wear shoes for dinner.
+Our meal consisted of wonderful prawns, squid, and whole fish along with some tantalizing side dishes.
+The setting was wonderful for a seafood meal as we the restaurant sits right along the beach with sand floors.
+In fact, we didn’t wear shoes for dinner.

 Tepian Laut is a modern interpretation of Malaysian dishes.
-There are a wide variety of options from roasted lamb to curries and noodle dishes.
+There are many options, from roasted lamb to curries and noodle dishes.
 Just about everyone could find something on the menu.
-We weren’t sure what to expect since we’ve had local Malaysian food before, but we were blown away by the high quality and had a very memorable meal.
+We weren’t sure what to expect since we’d had local Malaysian food before, but we were blown away by the high quality and had a very memorable meal.

 On our last evening at The Andaman, we were pampered at their V spa.
-When we entered our open-air treatment room we found ourselves on top a hill surrounded by lush vegetation high above the beach below.
-The view was stunning and we proceed to have a 2.5-hour spa treatment that included a pain-inducing belly massage (we’re told it’s very good for you).
+When we entered our open-air treatment room, we found ourselves on top of a hill surrounded by lush vegetation high above the beach below.
+The view was stunning, and we proceeded to have a 2.5-hour spa treatment that included a pain-inducing belly massage (we’re told it’s very good for you).

 Casa Del Mar Langkawi

 We weren’t sure what to expect with Casa Del Mar set on the busiest beach in Langkawi.
 However, it surpassed every expectation we had and turned out to be one of our favorite boutique resorts in a long time.
-The most stand out features of the hotel is the staff, vibrant gardens, and super inviting rooms.
-All of this combined makes Casa Del Mar one of the best hotels on Langkawi.
+The most stand-out features of the hotel is the staff, vibrant gardens, and super inviting rooms.
+All of this combined makes Casa Del Mar one of the best hotels in Langkawi.

-Service at the hotel is a clear priority and it is not something unique to our stay.
-Take one look at their reviews on Tripadvisor and you’ll see literally thousands of glowing five-star reviews.
-We felt so at home here and it starts and ends with great staff and management.
+Service at the hotel is a clear priority, and it is not something unique to our stay.
+Take one look at their reviews on Tripadvisor, and you’ll see thousands of glowing five-star reviews.
+We felt so at home here, and it starts and ends with great staff and management.

-The hotel is located on Cenang Beach the primary tourist hub in Langkawi with a number of restaurants and beach bars.
+The hotel is located on Cenang Beach, the primary tourist hub in Langkawi, with many restaurants and beach bars.
 It is the busy hub of the island, but Casa Del Mar’s location at the end of the strip allows for complete guest relaxation.

-It’s location never presents any issues as upon guests are provided a mobile phone to call a free ride service.
-It shuttles guest up and down the properties large hill and to the central part of Cenang.
-We were surprised at the speed at which the ride service was and never had to wait more than a few minutes.
+Its location never presents any issues as guests are provided a mobile phone to call a free ride service.
+It shuttles guests up and down the property’s large hill and to the central part of Cenang.
+We were surprised at the ride service’s speed and never had to wait more than a few minutes.

-We had one of their suites located on top of the hill with great views of the jungle and out to Langkawi’s stunning coastline.
+We had one of their suites on top of the hill with great views of the jungle and Langkawi’s stunning coastline.
 All of this was best enjoyed from the elevated Japanese wood bathtubs.

 A standout feature here is there a yoga platform and classes.
-Unlike many popular spots in Southeast Asia and eco-destinations Langkawi has not caught onto the yoga craze.
+Unlike many popular spots in Southeast Asia and eco-destinations, Langkawi has not caught onto the yoga craze.
 Ambong Ambong helps fill the gap with classes three times a week.
-It’s perfect as a guest to head down the hill before breakfast and wake up with a morning yoga class.
+It’s perfect for a guest to head down the hill before breakfast and wake up with a morning yoga class.

 Ambong Pool Villas